- May 16

 But understanding is a cognitive process.
 And patterns live below cognition.

-You can understand your behavior completely and still find your nervous system running the same response - because the nervous system isn't waiting for permission from your thinking mind.
+You can understand your behavior completely and still find your nervous system running the same response, because the nervous system isn't waiting for permission from your thinking mind.
 It's doing what it learned to do, in the way it learned to do it, because at some level it still believes that's what keeps you safe.

 The nervous system doesn't respond to force.
 It responds to safety.

-In this work, three things tend to create real movement over time.
+If awareness isn't enough, what is?
+Three things tend to create real movement over time.

 1. Understanding the protection, not just the pattern